nickajeglin/Eurorack-pcbs/README.md

 5) Hit it with another layer of poly for protection.

+PCB fab houses: I really like Aisler, but they are kind of expensive, and shipping takes 2 weeks to the US.
+They can definetly handle all of the features in these PCB's.
+I have also used oshpark with good results.
+JLCPCB is a cheaper option, even with 3 day DHL shipping to the US.
+I'm not sure if they can handle the plated slots used in some of these designs.

 # Dual log/lin VCA:

 Design: Ray Wilson (please visit http://musicfromouterspace.com/)